ifandelse/writing/techpro/Hands On Introduction to React/post.md

 ##Why React?
 Normally you might expect this section to be at the beginning of a post!
 Now that you've gotten to see a bit of React in action, though, some of this might make more sense.
 React is *not* intending to be a full stack MV\* framework like Ember or AngularJS.
 To quote their docs: "Many people choose to think of React as the V in MVC."
 While I'd argue that it's a bit more than just the "V" (given the facilities for `props` and `state`), how React handles UI certainly differentiates it from other popular frameworks.
-As I mentioned earlier, React constructs an intermediate DOM, to which components intially render.
+As I mentioned earlier, React constructs an intermediate DOM, to which components initially render.
 This intermediate DOM is then compared to the real DOM, and React calculates the minimum set of DOM mutations that are needed to update the real DOM.
 Using this approach, React is capable of very fast DOM manipulations.
 In fact - Pete Hunt mentioned recently on JavaScript Jabber that React is capable of 60 fps on *a mobile device*.

 Overall - I find the focus on components, the simplicity of composing the UI with those components, the intelligent and highly optimized approach to rendering and UI lifecycle as well as the "plays-well-with-other-popular-libraries" to be compelling factors in React's favor.
 I was *highly* skeptical of JSX, but found that I truly enjoyed it after getting into the groove.